varunarya-mac/IMS_Trojan_horse_backend/docs/chat-architecture.md

 - Generate structured response (recommendations, datapoints)
 - Generate graphs with edge case preservation
 - Layer 2 semantic guardrails
+- **Update message document in database when processing completes**
+- **Update chat status to 'completed' or 'error'**

+> **Important**: This function runs asynchronously and writes results directly to the database.
+The frontend receives updates via Appwrite Realtime subscriptions.

 #### Actions